surgems/ec-events/content/collections/family-rides/rodeo-bulls.md

         content:
           -
             type: text
+            text: 'Have you got what it takes to ride the crazy bulls? you''re in for a rough ride hold tight!'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
-            text: 'This ain''t your usual rodeo!
-Get ready to take one of the crazy mechanical bulls, they will shake and buck like they''re trying to knock you off.
+            text: 'This isn''t your usual rodeo!
+These crazy mechanical bulls will shake and buck like they''re trying to knock you off.
 Hold on tight, so expect a couple of minutes of adrenaline-pumping, white-knuckle fun.'
       -
         type: paragraph
         content: